osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/PI Adapter for BACnet data source configuration.md

 **Note:** Replace _ComponentId_ with the Id of your BACnet component.
 For example, `BACnet1`.

 ## Discovery
 The BACnet adapter is able to discover available BACnet devices and objects defined by the data source configuration.
-In the case of discovery for a BACnet router, the adapter sends a *Who-Is* request and waits 30 seconds to receive *I-Am* responses from available devices.
+For discovery of a BACnet router, the adapter sends a *Who-Is* request and waits 30 seconds to receive *I-Am* responses from available devices.
 Upon receiving an *I-Am* response, the adapter requests the *Protocol Services Supported*, *Maximum APDU Length*, *Segmentation* and *Object List* properties from the available devices.
-In the case of discovering a single device, the adapter will not send a *Who-Is* request but instead request properties.
+For discovery of a single device, the adapter will not send a *Who-Is* request but instead request properties.

-A successful discovery results in populating [DeviceConfiguration](xref:PIAdapterforBACnetDataSelectionConfiguration#BACnet-device-configuration) and optionally, [DataSelection Configuration](xref:PIAdapterforBACnetDataSelectionConfiguration#Configure-BACnet-data-selection).
+A successful discovery results in populating the [DeviceConfiguration](xref:PIAdapterforBACnetDataSelectionConfiguration#BACnet-device-configuration) and optionally, [DataSelection Configuration](xref:PIAdapterforBACnetDataSelectionConfiguration#Configure-BACnet-data-selection).
 * DataSelection will be populated with *Selected* attribute for all items set to `false`.
 * DeviceConfiguration is read-only and provides more information such as segmentation and services that are supported.
-This cam help make informed decisions in data selection.
+This can help make informed decisions in data selection.

 When the adapter starts or a new data source is configured, the adapter checks if DeviceConfiguration is populated.
 Discovery is performed only if DeviceConfiguration is empty.
 DataSelection will update by discovery only if it is empty.

 The adapter [log](xref:Logging-configuration) indicates when discovery is complete.

 ### Example log